jchurley95/basic-react-tutorial/README.md

 Our goal is to create re-usable building blocks called child components.
 The structure that these building blocks live inside of is their parent component.
 Within the "src" folder you have been given a folder called "components" which contains FunctionalChildComponent.js and StatefulChildComponent.js.
-In this app, the file called "App.js" will be these other two components' parent component.
+In this app, the file called "App.js" will be the main parent component.

 To see this in action, we first need to import our child components into App.js.
-The import statements in App.js should now look something like:
+The import statements in App.js should look something like:

 ``` javascript
 import React, { Component } from 'react';